WEDNESDAY, JULY 27, 2011 COLORADO SPRINGS, CO

 - For more (humbling) reviews (see In Others’ Words)

 You’ve gotten this far, so I’m assuming you’re in love with photography and want to learn all you can.
 Well, here’s your chance to develop the most fundamental skills you can find toward improving your ability to:

 - intelligently critique most 2-dimensional art and defend your answer!

 - shoot and edit with unprecedented purpose!

-(I’ve been advised that this is worth at least $44.95 USD, but I want as many who really want it to have it.)
+(This eBook and course are easily worth $94.95 USD, but I want as many who really want this to have it.)